 With your remote controller, you can adjust the condition of the air in your RV from the driver’s seat or anywhere within range.
 You can even use voice control with Alexa (so you can also take this into your house if you are a part-time traveler).

-It has four modes: Auto, cool, dry (dehumidify only), fan.
+It has four modes: Auto, cool, dry (dehumidify only), and fan.
 This portable AC is easily maintained with washable air filters.

 There is also a Midea App that allows you to share with other people.